openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Extraordinary Presence

 Your inherent extraordinary nature manifests itself in a tangible way of your choosing.
-For example, your eyes may glow, your skin might emanate an icy chill, or a trail of withering plants could follow you wherever you tred.
+For example, your eyes may glow, your skin might emanate an icy chill, or a trail of withering plants could follow you wherever you tread.
 Depending on the nature of your extraordinary presence, it might make others more likely to fear, admire, or trust you--or otherwise alter their initial perceptions of you.
 Whenever your extraordinary presence is relevant in a social situation, you gain advantage 1 on any action rolls you make.

 #### Sylvan Ally